Los Angeles Preliminary Hearing Attorney

 That rare prelim where you've got the prosecutors looking weak based on their evidence put in, and you know the evidence that you're going to be able to put in is bulletproof, and you want to make a run at trying to get the case dismissed.

-You don't want to do that if you'll get held to answer at the preliminary hearing.
+You want to avoid doing that if you'll get held to answer at the preliminary hearing.
 It will get moved to the trial phase because then you're giving the prosecutors a sneak peek at your evidence, and you can bet that when the trial comes, they will be ready for your attack.

 You want to spring your attack if the case goes to trial for the first time at the trial, not the preliminary hearing.
 So, that's a strategic decision, whether you put on an affirmative defense at a preliminary hearing.
 It's got to be made by your defense attorney.